mcidclan/atomic-point-of-view/README.md

 For PSP, to get a smaller raw file, you can run something like the following:
-./bin/apov space-block-size:256 vertical-pov-count:1 horizontal-pov-count:90 \
+./bin/apov space-block-size:256 vertical-pov-count:45 horizontal-pov-count:45 \
-    ray-step:4 max-ray-depth:192 projection-depth:300
+    ray-step:8 max-ray-depth:192 projection-depth:300

 Or by using indexed colors:
-./bin/apov space-block-size:256 vertical-pov-count:1 horizontal-pov-count:180 \
+./bin/apov space-block-size:256 vertical-pov-count:45 horizontal-pov-count:45 \
-    ray-step:2 max-ray-depth:192 projection-depth:300 export-clut compress-clut \
+    ray-step:8 max-ray-depth:192 projection-depth:300 export-clut compress-clut \
     clut-compression-mode:luminance

-Depending on the number of color you might need to ajust the clut compression by with the clut-compression-factor option.
+Depending on the number of color you might need to ajust the CLUT compression by using the clut-compression-factor option.

-###Available options
+### Available options
 ____________________________
 space-block-size: .........
 Minimun size of a region block (default is 256^3)
 width-block-count: ........
 Number of blocks in width